jennycgonzalez/ownrecipes-web/README.md

 This is the official web frontend for OwnRecipes.
 OwnRecipes is an open source recipe management site.
 You can share recipes with friends, rate recipes, store your favorite recipes to find easily, and more!

+See [the homepage](https://github.com/ownrecipes/OwnRecipes) for more information about OwnRecipes.

 This project was forked from OpenEats.
 See [the homepage](https://github.com/open-eats/OpenEats) for more information about OpenEats!

 ## Main differences to OpenEats